Akash-91/prep-saga-backend/README.md

 # 🧠 PrepSaga Backend

-A Spring Boot microservice for managing authentication, topic-based learning content, and secure API access — part of the PrepSaga full-stack system for interview preparation.
+A Spring Boot microservice for managing authentication, topic-based learning content, and secure API access — part of the PrepSaga full-stack system.

 ---